 By that time, FN was the major motorcycle supplier for the Belgian Army; at this, the M86 model was widely used in armies of other countries.
 The machine had 600 cc one-cylinder engine.

-The double cradle was made of heavy-duty steel pipes (the same pipes were used for a sidecar frame).
-A sidecar was attached to the frame via quarter elliptic springs (other Belgian motorcycles had the same design according to the military requirements).
+The double-cradle was made of heavy-duty steel pipes (the same pipes were used for a sidecar frame).
+A sidecar was attached to the frame via quarter-elliptic springs (other Belgian motorcycles had the same design according to the military requirements).
 The front suspension was a parallelogram suspension with the central spring; the rear suspension was a rigid one.
-All three wheels could be interchanged and hubs were mounted in such way that brakes and bearings were still in place when a wheel was removed.
-All wheels including the sidecar wheel had drum brakes and tyres having big cleats.
+All three wheels could be interchanged and hubs were mounted in such a way that brakes and bearings were still in place when a wheel was removed.
+All wheels including the sidecar wheel had drum brakes and tires having big cleats.
 A spare wheel was attached to the back of the sidecar.

 In July 1938, the FN M12a SM was introduced at the International Competition of the military motorcycles in Spa.
-After, sales abroad has started: Iran bought 51 units and Greece bought 33 units.
+After, sales abroad have started: Iran bought 51 units and Greece bought 33 units.
 Several bikes went to Germany where they had been carefully examined.
-When Zündapp had been designing the KS750 , it have used some technical solutions borrowed from FN bikes.
+When Zündapp had been designing the KS750, it has used some technical solutions borrowed from FN bikes.

 Zündapp KS 750 from the «Motorworld by V.Sheynov» collection